National Stadium (Timor-Leste): Facilities

 The stadium has an athletics track, which has been used for training for the Summer Olympic Games.
-There are two grandstands on the Eastern and Western sides of the field.
-The main grandstand has a roof.
+There are two grandstands on the Eastern and Western sides of the field; the main grandstand has a roof.
+Total capacity of the stadium is 5,000 people.

 Due to problems with the stadium's infrastructure, the national football team must sometimes play its home games in other countries.
+For example, in the first rounds of the 2026 FIFA World Cup AFC qualification and 2027 AFC Asian Cup qualification (which double up as each other), Timor-Leste played both its home and away games at the National Stadium in Kaohsiung, Taiwan rather than the home game being played domestically.